mgleeming/HTInspect/README.md

 # License

 HTInspect is released under the terms of the 3-Clause BSD License.
-The terms of the License are provided in the file called `LIC
-ENSE` in the top level of the repository.
+The terms of the License are provided in the file called `LICENSE` in the top level of the repository.

 # Requirements

 HTInspect is written in Python 3.7 and requires the Qt5 toolkit.

+Instructions for installing Qt5 on various operating systems are provided by the [Qt wiki](https://wiki.qt.io/Main).

 # Installation